May 20, 2013

 10. The Poor will see God......................................................(CCC 2547)

 Keep in mind that any human law that does not respect the divine Law is actually an act of violence, and is therefore no law at all, and that any unjust request by human authority must not be obeyed, insofar as doing so would [clearly and] objectively violate God's Law [and not just be perceived as a "lesser good"].
 In such a situation, God permits those in authority to abdicate their own authority by the very act of issuing an unjust law or command, but only with respect to that particular law or command.
 However, they abdicate their authority entirely [their authority "breaks down completely" and is regarded as "null"] when there is a certain, grave, and prolonged abuse of their power.
 We must be very careful here--The HHS abortion mandate has now been clearly identified, both by the bishops and by the faithful, as such a "grave" and "sustained" abuse...What's next?
-I don't know--It is like living in a house that has been ripped off its foundation.
+I don't know--It is like [riding with poor Dorthy] in a house that has been ripped off its foundation.
+[But let us be patient.
+When the house finally lands on its proper foundation, Jesus Christ, the wicked ways of the West will lie squashed under His feet!]

 Now is the time to Pray--and to pray earnestly for an increase in Faith.

-Now is the time to Examine our Consciences--and make concrete amends.
+Now is the time to Examine our Consciences--accept the forgiveness and mercy of Jesus Christ, and with the grace of the Sacraments of Baptism and Reconciliation, make concrete amends.

 God Bless You.